Sanwed/todo-app/README.md

 # Todo App
-Simple todo app that helps people to control they time and create tasks to complete.
-App created as part of test task for Mindbox company
+A simple todo app that helps people manage their time and create tasks to complete.
+The app was created as part of a test assignment for Mindbox

 ## How to install
 Clone repository and run ```npm install```